jjvanzon/JJs-Reference-Architecture/code-style.md

 [back](.)

 [Code style](#-code-style) makes things easier to read.
 It is about  using clear *names* as well as *white space*.
-Specific *language construct* preferences are also part of the deal..
+Specific *language construct* preferences are also part of the deal.

 <img src="images/code-style.png" width="800" />